 Please contact Kaitlyn Neel at firstname.lastname@example.org if you have any questions.

 Diane Thomas Named Honorary Consul of France in Indianapolis

-Congratulations to Diane Thomas, president and CEO of The International Center, who was recently named to the additional post of Honorary Consul of France in Indianapolis.
-The installation ceremony on March 17, 2013 was conducted by Graham Paul (left), Consul General of France in Chicago, who traveled to Indianapolis for the occasion.
+Diane Thomas, president and CEO of The International Center, now additionally serves the Indiana community in her post as the Honorary Consul of France in Indianapolis.
+The installation ceremony on March 2013 was conducted by Graham Paul (left), Consul General of France in Chicago, who traveled to Indianapolis for the occasion.

 Diane’s installation was witnessed by some 50 members of the French American community in Indianapolis at a private reception hosted at the home of IUPUI Chancellor Charles R. Bantz (right).
-In her role as Honorary Consul, she will assist citizens of France while visiting or living in Indiana, and will facilitate trade and friendship between the peoples of the United States and France.
+In her role as Honorary Consul, she assists citizens of France while visiting or living in Indiana, and facilitates trade and friendship between the peoples of the United States and France.

 Portuguese Major and Romanian Editor for Dinner?
 Must be Friday.